rikiod/SpaceCommsApp/README.md

 Our second edition as seen below, supplied by our teacher, utilizes interrupt functions to effectively achieve our goal.
 The program calibrates an LCD screen and then and then, using the interrupt functions, used two buttons to cycle through the letters in the array.

-The first key portion of this program is the array.
+The first key portion of this program is the array [7](Citations).
 It is used to define a set of arguments that will be used in the program, eventually becoming a string.
 In an array, the number of arguments also needs to be defined as it is put inside of the brackets.
 Arguments are separated with commas and in ' '.

-Another crucial part of this program is the interruptions.
+Another crucial part of this program is the interruptions [8](Citations).
 Rather than checking if a button is pressed with if-then statements, we can have the Arduino run other processes and then interupt this procces when the button on pin 2 or 3 is pressed.
 After an interuption, the Arduino goes back to the process which was running before interuption.

 The code below can also be represented with the following flow diagram:
 ![Diagram for English Input](system.png)

+**Fig. 6** The flow diagram for the code below.
+Interrupt functions, while they are not if functions, are represented in this manner because of their similar usage.
+It is important to note, however, that interrupt functions actually are waiting for, say, x, to happen, rather than constantly checking if x has happened.
+Thus, using these interrupt functions makes our program not only more simple but also more efficient.

 ```.ino
 // include the library code: